 What Causes Nummular Eczema?

-- temperature changes (especially hot or cold conditions)
+- temperature changes

 - dry skin

-- environmental irritants, such as soaps, detergents, metals, and formaldehyde
+- environmental irritants, such as soaps, metals,

-The following conditions may increase your risk of developing nummular eczema:
+The following conditions may increase your risk of developing nummular

 - living in a cold, dry climate

 - having poor blood flow or swelling in the legs